 When the stem cells start to make healthy cells, this is engraftment.
 Engraftment means your stem cells are re-growing.
 White blood cells (WBCs) are usually the first to grow.
 Your white blood cell count will start to grow in 2 to 4 weeks.
 Platelet cells and red blood cells (RBCs) take a little longer to grow.
 During the time you wait for engraftment, you need support with RBC and platelet transfusions.
+You will get growth factor shots to help your WBCs recover faster, starting 5 days after your transplant.
 While your WBCs are low, you have a higher risk for infection.
 Good handwashing is your best defense against infection.